TidalWave Productions: History

-The company signed a deal, in 2009, to republish the Rock 'N' Roll Comics series from defunct publisher Revolutionary Comics, the deal was ended in 2013 after seven volumes with an eighth left un-published.
+The company signed a deal, in 2009, to republish the Rock 'N' Roll Comics series from defunct publisher Revolutionary Comics.
+The deal ended in 2013 after seven volumes with an eighth left un-published.

-A collaboration with The Graphic Classroom was announced in August 2011, which resulted in the creation of free lesson plans to tie-in with the company's series of biographical comics.
+In 2011, Bluewater began a collaboration with The Graphic Classroom, which resulted in the creation of free lesson plans to tie-in with the company's series of biographical comics.

 Bluewater became a pioneer in digital-first publishing in January 2012, with the release of its Gabby Giffords and Mitt Romney bio-comics on the Nook and Kindle prior to their print versions.

-Bluewater ended its distribution deal with Diamond Comic Distributors in 2012 after several of their titles were canceled for not meeting the sales benchmarks, distribution was taken over by Comic Flea Market, which operates a print-on-demand service.
+Bluewater ended its distribution deal with Diamond Comic Distributors in 2012 after several of their titles were canceled for not meeting the sales benchmarks.
+Distribution was taken over by Comic Flea Market, which operates a print-on-demand service.
 Following this Arcana Studio bought up the majority of the company's non-biographical original content, including 10th Muse and Legend of Isis.

 A name change to StormFront Media/Publishing in 2015 followed a television production deal for their property Insane Jane which required the company to differentiate itself from another production company of the same name.
 A second name change to Storm Entertainment later that year was undertaken in order to end any confusion of the company with the controversial Stormfront message forum.
 This rebranding coincided with a change to a digital-centric business plan.

 The company regained its original name TidalWave Productions in 2016 and has been publishing through Ingram and various other distributors.
-They continue to produce titles such as Female Force, Stormy Daniels: Space Force, Force of the Trojans, Soldier of Fortune, Juliet, Dorian Gray, Political Power among other titles.
+They produced titles such as Female Force, Stormy Daniels: Space Force, Force of the Trojans, Soldier of Fortune, Juliet, Dorian Gray, Political Power and others.
 They are represented by The Bohemia Group in Los Angeles.

 Darren G. Davis titles

 10th Muse

 Developed by founder Darren Davis, 10th Muse follows the adventures of the forgotten tenth muse of ancient Greece reincarnated in the body of ordinary present-day girl Emma Sonnet.
 10th Muse was the sixth highest selling comic in November 2001.

 10th Muse has been optioned for film and television several times, first in 2002.
-While ultimately the project failed to come to fruition, CastleBright Entertainment acquired the film option in 2007.
+CastleBright Entertainment acquired the film option in 2007.
 In 2011 Vanquish Motion Pictures commissioned a television pilot of 10th Muse penned by Jennifer Quintenez.

 Legend of Isis

 Legend of Isis follows the adventures of the Egyptian goddess Isis as she adjusts to life in 21st century Los Angeles following 5,000 years of imprisonment.
 With the help of her new friends Scott Dean and Crystal Van Howe, Isis fights evil and holds down a day job working in a museum.
 Isis's primary weapon, the mystical staff of Luxor, channels the power of Osiris, her lost love.

-The Legend of Isis was optioned in 2004 as a motion picture by Paramount Studios and Grammnet Productions.
+The Legend of Isis was optioned in 2004 as a motion picture by Paramount Pictures and Grammnet Productions.